-Many people who are starting their procurement careers generally are unsure where and what they want to do.
-Some people fall into their roles and some study to achieve their positions with plans to expand.
+Many people who are starting their careers in procurement positions generally are unsure where and what they want to do so using Reddit to research procurement seems like the obvious next step.

 Reddit user u/journey_er had a question for people over at r/Procurement asking the pros and cons of different procurement and purchasing positions.
 He had his eyes set on two different roles he believed would take him in slightly different directions in his career.